RileySun/sassy/README.md

 Included in sassy is an administrative website for tracking usage and generating reports.
 By default the address for this site is "http://localhost:9090" but can be changed in the ".env" file
-The login to the site uses the "ADMIN\_USER" & "ADMIN\_PASS" values stored in the ".env" file
+The root login to the site uses the "ADMIN\_USER" & "ADMIN\_PASS" values stored in the ".env" file You can also login to the site using any Authentication Server user which has the role 'Admin' in the database